arcus/education_modules/demystifying_geospatial_data/demystifying_geospatial_data.md

 ## The power of geospatial data

 All data has the capacity to illuminate, communicate, and effect change.
-Geospatial data is particularly useful for certain types of population analyses as all of us are impacted by our environments.
+Geospatial data is particularly useful for certain types of population analyses, as all of us are impacted by our environments.

 ### Geographic connections